Overview

 CSR allows for the recovery of seeds and other secrets by dividing responsibility for recovery up between multiple devices, some (but not all) of which will be necessary for recovery.
 Its baseline recovery mechanism uses self-sovereign recovery (controlled entirely by the user), while more advanced scenarios allow for social key recovery (supported by friends or family).
 Backup is meant to be largely automated, especially in the baseline scenario, while recovery may require some user intervention.

 One of the advantages of CSR over traditional social key recovery is that you don’t have to choose friends or family that you trust.
 Though you can do so in advanced scenarios, you can also entrust fragments of keys to companies running share servers.
-You don’t have to worry about them stealing keys, because you’re only giving them fragments (shares), but you can trust that they’ll likely still be around when you need to reconstruct your key.
+You don’t have to worry about them stealing keys, because you’re only giving them individual shares, but you can trust that they’ll likely still be around when you need to reconstruct your key.

 Why is CSR Important?